Vail Ski Resort: 2010s

-For the 2015–16 season, Doppelmayr built a second high-speed six pack to replace the Avanti Express (#2) lift.
-Just like the Mountaintop Express lift built two years before it, the Avanti Express lift was built with a loading carpet.
-Unlike its older sister, the Avanti Express reuses the towers from its predecessor.
-The fun park at Eagle's Nest was also expanded with the addition of a new zipline canopy tour in Game Creek Bowl, and the construction of an alpine coaster to the west of the Pride Express lift.

 For the 2016–17 season, the Sun Up lift was replaced with a high–speed quad by Leitner-Poma.
 The lift was also renumbered as lift No. 9, instead of lift No. 17, as Vail sought to plug numbering gaps in their lift system.
 With the installation of the Sun Up Express (#9) lift, all major uphill lifts on the mountain are high–speed detachables, and the only fixed grip lifts are Cascade Village, Gopher Hill and Little Eagle.

 For the 2017–18 season, Vail built their third high speed six pack when it contracted Leitner-Poma to upgrade the Northwoods Express (#11) lift, which at that point was the remaining lift servicing Patrol Headquarters that had not yet been upgraded.
-The upgrade to the Northwoods Express improved uphill capacity from 2,800 pph to 3,000 pph on the east Front Side, especially in the afternoon when skier traffic is using the lift to return from Blue Sky Basin and the China Bowl to the Front Side.

 2020s

 To mark Vail's 60th anniversary, the 2022-2023 season saw Leitner-Poma construct two new high speed chairlifts.
 These new lifts included a high speed six pack to replace the Game Creek Express (#7), and a new high speed quad known as the Sun Down Express (#17) to provide direct lift service to the Sun Down Bowl.

 With more than 5289 acre and an average snowfall that has averaged 360 in during the last thirty years, Vail is regarded as one of the best combinations of terrain and dependable snow in the country, often ranking No. 1 in Colorado.

 Vail has been the number one ski resort in the United States fourteen times in a 17-year period.